jlang61/PlusLiga-Analysis-2008-2023/README.md

 ### Machine Learning Methods Used

 - **Logistic Regression**: Used to predict match winners based on significant predictors like attacking efficiency and blocking performance.
+This method is simple and interpretable, making it useful for understanding the impact of individual predictors.
-- **Linear Discriminant Analysis**: Applied to classify match outcomes.
+- **Linear Discriminant Analysis**: Applied to classify match outcomes by finding a linear combination of features that best separates the classes (winners and losers).
-- **Quadratic Discriminant Analysis**: Used for classification with non-linear decision boundaries.
+- **Quadratic Discriminant Analysis**: Used for classification with non-linear decision boundaries, allowing for more flexibility in modeling the relationship between features and match outcomes.
 - **Elastic Net**: Combines Lasso and Ridge regression for variable selection and regularization.
+This method helps in handling multicollinearity and selecting important features by applying both L1 and L2 penalties.
 - **Random Forests**: Applied to understand variable importance and create robust predictions of match outcomes.
+This ensemble method builds multiple decision trees and combines their predictions to improve accuracy and control overfitting.
 - **Boosted Trees**: Used to improve prediction accuracy by combining multiple weak models.
+This method sequentially builds trees, with each tree correcting the errors of the previous ones, leading to a strong overall model.

 ### Example Analyses